PhoenixRem1x/RoRR-Save-Editor/README.md

-# RoRR-Save-Editor
+# Risk of Rain Returns-Save-Editor
-Python script to edit save files of Risk of Rain returns to unlock characters, achievements, etc.
+Python script to edit save files of Risk of Rain returns to unlock characters, achievements, etc. ( Just Characters for now)

 I have never created shit on GitHub or saved modding in general so this is a first-time project, so sorry if it's trash.